-- Applicants can be holding an offer on any undergraduate course, however some courses will require eligibility to work in the UK to complete integral work placements.
-Unfortunately we will be unable to accept applicants onto these courses if they do not have the necessary immigration permissions to work.
+- Applicants can be holding an offer on any eligible undergraduate programme, however some programmes will require eligibility to work in the UK to complete integral work placements.
+Unfortunately we will be unable to accept applicants onto these programmes if they do not have the necessary immigration permissions to work.

 How much is the scholarship?

-- Tuition fees will be paid in full for all three years of the undergraduate programme (up to 4 years if undertaking a foundation programme, integrated Masters or Study Abroad)
+- Tuition fees will be paid in full for all eligible years of the undergraduate programme (up to 4 years if undertaking a foundation programme, integrated Masters or Study Abroad)

 How to apply